kgrz97/BLE_Car/README.md

 This uC supports:
 - reading and interpretation of BLE signals from Android App,
 - controlling motor driver and servo,
-- controlling LED system mounted on a car.
+- controlling LED system mounted on a car,
+- sending battery status to android.

 **ATtiny 13**